 Below we have a brief description of 3 talking therapies that people with depression may have.
 These are

 If you have these types of treatment, the most important thing is that you have a therapist who is specifically trained.
 Not all psychiatrists or psychologists have training in these methods.
 To find a therapist trained in these treatments contact the UK Council for Psychotherapy.

-There is also information about how to help yourself by managing your emotions in this section.
+There is also information about how to help yourself by managing your emotions in this section of our website.

 The word cognitive describes the mental process that you use to remember, reason, understand, solve problems and make judgements.
 The word behaviour describes your actions or reactions to something.
 CBT aims to help you change how you respond to certain situations or emotions.
 It helps you understand how your thought patterns may be contributing to your feelings of depression or fear.
 This therapy also teaches you how to calm your body and mind.
 It helps you to control your feelings, think more clearly and generally have a more positive outlook.

-This therapy focuses on your relationships with yourself and others.
-The idea behind it is that you can improve the way that you communicate and relate to others and this can improve your depression.
-If you are interested in this type of therapy, it may be best to find a doctor or therapist who is experienced in working with people with cancer.
+There are many different types of psychotherapy.
+For example, interpersonal psychotherapy.
+This therapy focuses on your relationship with yourself and others.
+The idea behind it is that you can improve the way you communicate and relate to others and this can improve your depression.
+If you are interested in this type of therapy, it may be best to find a therapist who is experienced in working with people with cancer.